katmore/napkin-notes/topics/science/scientific-rigor.md

 But a model can slip into something more like **educated scientific improvisation** when designing actual research.

 In particular, models are tempted to add variables, comparisons, analyses, and "interesting" side questions because each sounds individually useful.
-That's often exactly the opposite of disciplined experimental design.
+That is often exactly the opposite of disciplined experimental design.

 A model can know every paragraph of a graduate research-methods textbook without having internalized the procedural habits that graduate training develops.